 - While there’s room for me to cut existing costs for sure, we do have a thriving child who develops holes in the knees of pants faster than you can say ‘lean FIRE’!

-- From September 2019, I turned my attention to saving a deposit for a buy-to-let property and am on target to buy later this year (2020) but this is now on hold.
+- From September 2019, I turned my attention to saving a deposit for a buy-to-let property and was on target to buy this year (2020) but this is now on hold.

 - My 2019 average savings rate (May-Dec) was 54%.
 I aim to beat this in 2020.